What is iOS App Testing?

-First released on June 29, 2007, iOS is the name of Apple’s platform for mobile applications.
-Unlike Android, Apple does not license iOS for installation on non-Apple hardware. iOS and iOS applications are only installed on Apple devices.
-Your app must be compatible with four types of devices and iOS versions.
+iOS App Testing is required because iOS is Apple’s platform for mobile applications which was released on June 29, 2007.
+Unlike Android, Apple doesn’t license iOS for installation on non-Apple hardware. iOS and iOS applications can be only installed on Apple devices hence, your iOS App must be compatible with iOS versions and iOS devices.

 This is the common question when developer create an iOS application.